-- Big Good: He is considered to be this in the West Coast Rap Scene, and Hip-Hop in general.
+- Big Good: He is considered to be this in the Hip-Hop world.
 Being that he is one of Rap's most respected artists, he often uses his influence to settle disputes among other rappers and to unite the Hip-hop community towards various causes.

 - Cloud Cuckoolander: Big time.
 The fact that he's high all the time probably has a lot to do with it.